ASCO: Is the PD-1 target behind Keytruda's small-cell miss? Merck exec says no

 At that time, Roche’s Tecentriq had already cut the risk of death by 30%, and AstraZeneca’s Imfinzi by 27% in their respective trials, both passing the significance bar.

 Bristol Myers Squibb’s fellow PD-1 Opdivo, meanwhile, had failed to extend the lives of extensive-stage SCLC patients who had undergone an initial round of platinum-based chemo.
-And it fell short not only as monotherapy, but also in tandem with CTLA4 drug Yervoy.
+And it fell short not only as monotherapy, but also in tandem with CTLA-4 drug Yervoy.

 “The Keytruda miss lends credence to the argument that targeting the PD-L1 side of the PD-1/PD-L1 axis is more effective in settings characterized by low PD-L1 expression and poor patient fitness (like SCLC),” Leerink Partners analyst Daina Graybosch wrote in a January note to clients.

 It hasn’t all been a bust for Keytruda in SCLC, though.
-Keytruda nailed the Keynote-604 study’s other primary endpoint, showing it could reduce the risk of disease progression or death by 25%, a figure in line with what Tecentriq and Imfinzi previously posted.
+Keytruda nailed the Keynote-604 study’s other primary endpoint, showing it could reduce the risk of disease progression or death by 25%, a figure in line with those Tecentriq and Imfinzi previously posted.

 RELATED: AACR: Merck's Keytruda, up for new FDA nod, spurs lengthy responses in small cell lung cancer